 One of the oldest procedures for treating the signs of aging and rejuvenating the skin, chemical peels vary in strength and intensity.
-At the Hilger Clinic in Minneapolis, MN, the mildest, most superficial chemical peels are performed by an aesthetician.
+At the Hilger Face Center in Minneapolis, MN, the mildest, most superficial chemical peels are performed by an aesthetician.
 Deeper, surgical chemical peels are performed by either Dr. Hilger or Dr. Lyford-Pike.
 All types of peels are well-established procedures and our surgeons and aestheticians have years of experience performing them.

 Chemical Peels and Chemical Resurfacing

 During the aging process, creases and lines develop in areas where there is repeated movement, volume is lost from the skin, and the skin becomes looser and more lax.
 Depending on their location, wrinkles can be very deep, such as where the lip and cheek meet, or very fine, almost like crepe paper, such as those that develop in the eye area.

 A number of factors can increase the signs of aging on a person’s skin, such as spending ample time in the sun.
 The thickness of the skin and the color of a person’s complexion can also influence the degree of aging that is visible.
 For example, people with fairer skin typically also have thinner skin, which is more likely to show lines and wrinkles early on.
 Additionally, fairer skinned people have less protection from the sun’s rays in the form of pigment.

 A chemical peel can help reduce the signs of aging on the skin by resurfacing it, removing the outer layer of skin and encouraging the dermis, or layer beneath, to create new collagen.
 As the collagen matures, the skin becomes smoother and wrinkles are reduced.